 Your adventure starts in Amsterdam.
 What more should we say?
 Bikes.
 Canals.
 Tall, beautiful people who speak fluent English.
 Those hazy cafés.
 Cozy bars and superb Indonesian food.
 World-class art, museums and breweries.
 Great 2nd-hand shops and bookstores.
 And it’s prettier than a Dutch Master’s painting.
-Before the biking starts you can join a pre-tour of 3 days, taking you to the Keukenhof and other Dutch highlights.
-Check it out here

 The biking is flat and easy along Father Rhine, the greatest waterway in the world.
 Much more than a shipping highway, the river is the pulsing economic vein of Germany and Europe.
 Around every bend, legends spring to life…the plunging Lorelei cliffs, deadly Bingen Reef, the fabled site where Rheingold is buried…to name a few ancient places that touch our souls and connect us with great literature, music and history.
 And what about those mighty Teutonic cities…Düsseldorf, Cologne, Bonn where the old blends into new.
 Medieval villages, rural farms and gardens tended to perfection all exist alongside sparkling modern cities.
 It’s diverse and exciting.

 But maybe vineyards and castles don’t float your boat.
 Or beer and brats don’t sizzle your steak…If mile-high cakes don’t make your heart beat faster or if noble wines don’t tickle your fancy, then you won’t like it here.
 But if all this sounds better than Disney, we’ll see you soon.Read more

 Amsterdam - Wijk bij Duurstede